douha1995/airport-processing-using-pyspark-project/README.md

     what constitutes a 'meaningful' test for an ETL job.

 ## Runing ETL Job
-Assuming that the $SPARK_HOME environment variable points to your local Spark installation folder, then the ETL job can be run from the project's root directory using the following command from the terminal,
+Assuming that the $SPARK_HOME environment variable points to your local Spark installation folder, then the ETL job can be run from the project's root directory using the following command from the terminal.

     $SPARK_HOME/bin/spark-submit \
     --master local[*] \
     --py-files packages.zip \